Sohini Chattopadhyay has predominantly lived in cities that grew during the British colonial rule in India.

 She grew up in Calcutta (now called Kolkata) and has lived in New Delhi and Mumbai.
 So, it is not a surprise that she focuses on the histories of colonial cities in her research.
 She decided to become a historian at the age of 12.

 Her first experience with serious academic research was at Jawaharlal Nehru University, New Delhi.
-At JNU, she explored the relevance of history and discovered that historical methods help people understand the human condition by examining casualties over time.
+At JNU, she explored the relevance of history and discovered that historical methods help people understand the human condition by examining casualties in deep time.

 She went on to receive her doctoral degree at Columbia University, from which she graduated last year.
 For her doctoral research, she studied crematoriums, which, in the 1900s, were a new technology that transformed death rituals in colonial Bombay and Calcutta, influencing how we perceive death today.
 A significant portion of her research took place during the COVID-19 pandemic, during which she was in Calcutta and Bombay, interviewing members of burial charities, mortuary workers, and healthcare workers who managed the rising number of deaths in India.
 She used their work as an entry point to frame her questions while seeking archival materials in libraries in Mumbai, New Delhi, Kolkata, and London.
 Researching death during the pandemic was sobering, but it also strengthened her desire to write and teach history, a subject she believes is crucial for understanding why we have become who we are today.